RELATES TO: KRS 241.060, 241.065, 242.125, 242.127, 242.129, 243.030, 243.230

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 241.060(2) authorizes the board to limit the number of licenses of each kind or class to be issued in this state or any political subdivision, and restrict the locations of licensed premises.
 This administrative regulation establishes quota retail drink licenses in cities that have become wet pursuant to KRS 242.125 separately from their respective counties that remain dry.

 Section 1.
 Establishment of General City Quotas.
-(1) Except as provided in subsection (2) of this section and Section 4 of this administrative regulation, the number of quota retail drink licenses issued by the department in a city of the Commonwealth which becomes wet separately by virtue of a KRS 242.125 local option election held after January 1, 2013, shall be one (1) for every 2,500 persons resident in the city.
+(1) Except as provided in subsection (2) of this section and Section 4 of this administrative regulation, the number of quota retail drink licenses issued by the department in a city of the commonwealth which becomes wet separately by virtue of a KRS 242.125 local option election shall be one (1) for every 2,500 persons resident in the city.

 (2) The minimum number of quota retail drink licenses issued by the department in a city shall be two (2) licenses.

-(3) A wet fourth class city shall not receive any quotas under this section unless a majority of the votes cast in an election held under KRS 242.127 and KRS 242.129 are in favor of the sale of distilled spirits and wine by the drink for consumption on the premises.
+(3) A wet city with a population of 3,000 through 7,999 shall not receive any quotas under this section unless a majority of the votes cast in an election held under KRS 242.127 and KRS 242.129 are in favor of the sale of distilled spirits and wine by the drink for consumption on the premises.

 (4) The estimates of population for Kentucky cities prepared by the Kentucky State Data Center, Urban Studies Center of the University of Louisville, Louisville, Kentucky, shall be used in every year except a census year to determine the number of licenses prescribed by this administrative regulation.
 The United States Government census figures of population shall be used in a census year.

 Section 2.
 Requests for Specific City Quota.
-(1) Three (3) or more years after the certification of a wet election pursuant to KRS 242.125 by a first, second, or third class city, or pursuant to KRS 242.127 and 242.129 for a fourth class city, the city may file a request to the board seeking a specific city quota to increase the number of quota retail drink licenses for the city.
+(1) Three (3) or more years after the certification of a wet election pursuant to KRS 242.125 or pursuant to KRS 242.127 and 242.129, the city may file a request to the board seeking a specific city quota to increase the number of quota retail drink licenses for the city.